mas-bandwidth/yojimbo/BUILDING.md

 Connect tokens cannot be decrypted or forged by clients because they are encrypted and signed with a private key known only to the matcher and the dedicated server instances.
 This is why libyojimbo is designed only for games that host dedicated servers.
 The private key must be known only to the matcher and the dedicated server instances for the security model to work.

-## Documentation
+## Documentation and Support

-Libyojimbo has reference documentation built with doxygen.
+libyojimbo now has reference documentation built from code comments with [doxygen](http://www.stack.nl/~dimitri/doxygen/).

+To build the documentation first install doxygen on your platform.

-You can build and view the documentation with this command:
+Once you have doxygen installed and in y our path, you can build and view the documentation with this command:

     premake5 docs

-More documentation including usage documentation will be coming shortly.
+More documentation including usage documentation is coming shortly.

-Until then, if you have questions and you don't find the answer in the documentation, please create an issue at http://www.libyojimbo.com and I'll do my best to help you out.
+Until then, if you have questions and you don't find the answer you need in the documentation, please create an issue at http://www.libyojimbo.com and I'll do my best to help you out.

-## Feedback

-This is pre-release software so please email me with any feedback you have <glenn.fiedler@gmail.com>

-Thanks!
+cheers

  - Glenn